Savestate2A03/NTSCPong_MSP430G2553/README.txt

 close to perfect at its best.
 I am only providing it for educational purposes.

-I also have my research paper in the github with updated notes in the back half of it, but that too may be inaccurate in some of the technical parts of it.
-If so, please point them out so I can get a better understanding of what I'm dealing with.
-Please no, "Wow, you're doing a senior exit reseach paper and you totally missed that!
-NICE JOB IDIOT" kind of responses.
-Kind critizism is greatly apperciated though.

 Thank you for your time and interest!

 if you want to email me: